Shanly, Ontario: Modern day

 The current borders of Shanly are indefinite, although historically the western limit of Shanly's school district extended to lot 12 of County Road 21, with lots west of this belonging to Garryowen.
-Shanly is located in a rural area, and the main area of it is hardly more populous then the surrounding country side.
+Shanly is located in a rural area, and the main area of it is hardly more populous than the surrounding country side.
 Some believe Shanly is only a road, and the inhabitants of this road make up its population, while others believe Shanly includes the sprawling fields and forests that surround it.

 By the mid-1900s all of Shanly's businesses and services from the previous century, aside from the Shanly United Church, had ceased operations.
 In the 1990s a church was constructed for the area's Baptists.
 Some years after Shanly's initial decline, a few new businesses were established during the late 1900s which are all reportedly still in operation as of the 2010s.
 During the 1970s, William Hooper Woodworking Inc. was established as a custom woodworking business.
 When North Edwardsburgh Public School was closed around 2009, the building became a retirement home called BonLen Place.
 The building was converted from classrooms into one and two-bedroom apartments.
 The facility houses retired individuals who are able to live independently, without constant care or supervision.

 The agricultural industry of Shanly steadily declined throughout the 1900s as family farm operations became increasingly inactive or unprofitable due to improving infrastructure.
 As of the 2000s, the community consisted mostly of residential properties and very few farms.
 Despite this a few farms are still active, some of which have maintained operations for over a century.
 The most notable farming operation still operating in the village is possibly the Holmestead Farm, a family farm operated by the seventh generation of the Holmes family.
 The Holmes' moved to Shanly around the 1850s and established the farm on their land shortly after.

 As of 2016, Shanly remains home to a maple sugar bush and restaurant called Hunter's Maple Products & Pancake House.
 The business is owned and operated by the seventh generation of the Hunter family, who immigrated from Scotland to Shanly in 1821.
 Although the Hunter's have produced maple sugar and syrup from the property since around the time of their settlement, the sugar bush didn't become a fully operational business until the 1970s.

 Overall, little development or immigration has occurred in Shanly since the turn of the 20th century apart from the few aforementioned businesses established from 1970 onwards.
 Some new, modern homes have been constructed in the surrounding area since the 1970s.
 These homes were built sporadically over a course of decades, during which time other homes were demolished, meaning the village remains sparsely occupied.